argoproj-labs/argocd-rbac-operator/README.md

 ### Deployment types

 As for now only single Argo CD deployment type is supported.
-The default Argo CD namespace is defined as `argocd`, to change that you have to provide a flag --argocd-rbac-cm-namespace="your-argocd-namespace".
+The default Argo CD namespace is defined as `argocd`, to change that you have to provide a flag `--argocd-rbac-cm-namespace="your-argocd-namespace"`.

 ## Roadmap

 - extend the operator with functionality to manage Argo CD AppProject RBAC
-- achieve test coverage of >= 80% (current: ~67%)
+- achieve test coverage of >= 80% (current: ~75%)
 - allow management for multi-instances set-up of Argo CD